gtk-rs/gir/book/src/tutorial/sys_library.md

 # Generating the FFI library
-We have installed gir, set up our repo and have all the .gir files we need.
+We have installed [gir], set up our repo and have all the `.gir` files we need.
 Now let's work on the unsafe bindings of the -sys crate.
 Let's change into the directory of the sys crate.

 ```sh
 cd pango/pango-sys